aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/managing.md

 view                     2024-04-29T17:37:43Z
 ```

-Here, the groups platform_team and developer_team, are basically the Kubernetes groups defined in ClusterRoleBindings for powerusers and viewonly respectivelly, and the Role after rolearn. is the IAM Role that's mapped to those groups.
+Here, the `group` developers is basically a Kubernetes group defined in ClusterRoleBindings, and the Role after `rolearn`. is the IAM Role that's mapped to those groups.

 ```yaml
     - "groups":